wso2/ETAC/outlooks/blockchain_outlook.md

 Concerning impact, Blockchain easily falls into the disruptive (transformative) category.
 If successful, it will transform financial systems, the way people and organizations establish trust (e.g., when doing business, when working towards a common goal), and underline information platforms like internet, marketplaces, voting systems.

 Let us consider Roger’s five factors [28] that evaluate technology adoption.
 Blockchain has two factors that help technology in their adoption: technology delta (relative advantage to existing technology) and observability (ability for other users to see blockchain in use).
 However, blockchain in its current state fails in simplicity (easy to understand and use), and trialability (easy to show it working).
-Ease of technology to integrate with day to lives of users, Compatibility is weak for blockchain as it assumes understanding about advanced computing techniques (e.g. cryptographic keys).
+Also, compatibility(Ease of technology to integrate with day to day lives of users) is weak for blockchain as it assumes understanding about advanced computing techniques (e.g. cryptographic keys).
 Future systems might hide some of these complexities.
 Overall, Roger’s five factors suggest weak adoption.
 However, wide awareness and hype associated with blockchain may counterbalance above.

 Following table summarizes use cases, challenges, and risks they face, and our conclusions.
 In the conclusion column, EU-TRL shows EU technology readiness level [29].